 Capital lent was down 2.2% on June and down 16.1% on July last year.

-Year to date after a good start to year the number of new loans is now down 10.5% against last year the level of capital lent is down 2.5% and average loan size up 9%.
+Year to date, after a good start to year the number of new loans is now down 10.5% against last year.
+The level of capital lent is down 2.5%.
+Average loan size up 9%.

 Interest rates remain very stable.
 The average rate for completion in July was 2.54% over a 23 year term.
-This was from 2.49% last month but down from the 2.59% of the previous year.
+This was up from 2.49% last month.
+However down from the 2.59% of the previous year.

 The average variable rate was 2.27% and the average fixed rate 2.86%.

 52.5% of all new loans in Spain were on a fixed rate mortgage product type and 47.5% on a variable rate.

 For some months now, despite the Euribor being in slightly minus territory.
 Majority of mortgage applicants are opting for a long term fix.

 All regions are seeing a decline in business with 2/3rds dropping below the median decrease.